lauragift21/youtube-mcp-server/README.md

 - **[Claude Desktop](https://claude.ai/desktop)** - AI assistant with MCP support

 ---

-## 🙏 Acknowledgments

-Special thanks to [@vakharwalad23](https://github.com/vakharwalad23) and the [google-mcp-remote](https://github.com/vakharwalad23/google-mcp-remote) project for the foundational Google OAuth integration code that made this project possible.

 **Built with ❤️ by [Gift Egwuenu](https://github.com/lauragift21) | Powered by MCP & Cloudflare Workers**